PNNL-Comp-Mass-Spec/Formultitude/Readme.md

 * Drag & drop IPA database (IPA_DB_MTW_Cl_8_3.txt) to database box (labeled "Drop DB file")

 3) Use "Load parameters" at the bottom to load test_parameters.xml
+* Drag & drop test_parameters.xml to the "Drop parameter file" box

-4) To use internal calibration, select regression model (auto, linear, or quadratic) then drag/drop the calibration peaks file (Neg_ESI_CalibrationPeaks.ref) to the calibration box (labeled "Drop calibration file").
+4) To use internal calibration, select regression model (auto, linear, or quadratic) then drag/drop the calibration peaks file (Neg_ESI_CalibrationPeaks.ref) to the calibration box (labeled "Drop ref peaks file").
 If used, both search functions use calibrated peaks.

 5) Check one or both of CIA and IPA check boxes for desired search.
 * The "Drop Spectra Files" area will turn green.